marcelschweiker/OB_r/README.md

 # OB_r
-R-code for Thermal Comfort Research
+R-functions for the analysis of occupant behavioural data